-Karen began her career as a small animal veterinary nurse where she gained 18 years experience of working with animals.
-Her passion was always in surgical nursing and watching animals go through more and more advanced procedures ignited Karen's interest in the rehabilitation of these animals.
+Karen began her career as a small animal veterinary nurse where she gained 18 years experience working with animals.
+Her passion was always in surgical nursing and watching animals go through more and more advanced procedures ignited Karen's interest in rehabilitation.
 It was from here that her interest in veterinary physiotherapy began.

-Karen qualified as a veterinary physiotherapist in 2013 after successfully completing the Canine and Equine Physiotherapy Training (CEPT) course which is accredited by the University of Middlesex.
+Karen qualified as a veterinary physiotherapist in 2013 after successfully completing the Level 6 Canine and Equine Physiotherapy Training (CEPT) Advanced Certificate, accredited by the University of Middlesex.

 Welcome to my blog